 According to the outside of the box, the thing held 80 ounces of beer—or approximately one James pregame session.
 So the first thing Dustin and I did was head to Bold City Brewery where we filled up a couple of growlers with Duke’s Brown Ale.
 Once back to my place, we set one of the growlers on the counter (my baby bachelor fridge couldn’t comfortably fit either growler) poured a couple of drinks directly from the other growler and then topped off the BrewTender.

 Now, I remember being mostly unimpressed with the concept of the BrewTender—fill it up, switch on its built-in light, and there it is.
-Your beer of choice glowing like a lava lamp stuck inside a giant penis pump.
+Your beer of choice glowing like a useless lava lamp.
 Sure, it had the somewhat convenient rotating base and fun, but gimmicky pour tab.
 But still, why couldn’t it be a giant blender?

 That’s when Dustin discovered the BrewTender’s MVBC (most valuable beer contribution).
 The damn thing had a removable ice chamber.
 We filled it, threw it into the giant penis pump, poured in the rest of our growler’s contents and, boom, beer as cold as your ex-girlfriend’s heart.